AbdelrhmanAli123/CICD-github-action-sonarqube-ECR-ECS/README.md

 - start to write you github action file

 ### create aws user
-- create aws user with full access on the ECR and ECS
+- create an aws user with full access to the ECR and ECS
 - save the public and secret access keys in the repo secret
-- I used the full access for sake of simplicity
+- I used full access for the sake of simplicity
-- put your aws account id in the repo secret as well
+- put your AWS account id in the repo secret as well

 ### create sonar cloud account
-- create sonar cloud account and then create new organization
+- create sonar cloud account and then create a new organization
-- create new project
+- create a new project
 - save the key of the organization in the repo secret
-- create new tokan and save it in the repo secret
+- create a new token and save it in the repo secret
 - save the key of the project in the repo secret
-- save the sonar cloud url in the repo secret as well, I mean this URL "https://sonarcloud.io"
+- save the sonar cloud URL in the repo secret as well, I mean this URL "https://sonarcloud.io"
-- put the name and key the same for sake of simplicity
+- note: write the name and key of the organization and project the same for the sake of simplicity

 ### create RDS
-- create RDS using aws console
+- create RDS using the AWS console
 - store the credentials in the repo secret to use them later
-- store the name and passord and the endpoint in the repo secret
+- store the name and password and the endpoint in the repo secret

 ### setup ECR